-In 1956, a young Elvis Presley performed in Lexington, NC, to a sold out crowd.
+In 1956, a young Elvis Presley performed in Lexington, NC, to a sold-out crowd.

-while a couple thousand were turned away at the door.
+while a couple thousand more were turned away at the door.

 Fast-forward 60 years and Lexington played host to the sold-out performance of the King's Broadway-style tour "Elvis '56".
 The community embraced the comeback show